 When making the decision to sell or buy a company there are two ways to structure the deal – as an asset or as a share sale (purchase).
 Each comes with its own pros on cons for both the buyer and the seller, and choosing which one is most appropriate depends entirely on that particular situation.
-Below we have outlined the major differences between the two as well as some of the pros and cons of each.
+At Beacon Advisors, we help you weigh your options Below we have outlined the major differences between the two as well as some of the pros and cons of each.

 An asset sale is a transaction where the buyer purchases the operating assets of a business.
 An asset sale, contrary to popular believe, does not necessarily mean equipment or liquidation sale.
 Assets purchased include tangible (fixtures, furniture, equipment, inventory, leaseholds, etc.) as well as intangible (brand name, client list, contracts, etc ).
 From a balance sheet perspective, the purchaser’s company records the acquisition by the appropriate amount as an investment and lists the acquired assets with their negotiated purchase price.
 The seller’s company continues its existence post-closing and shows an increase in cash proceeds from the transaction, removing the sold assets from its balance sheet.

 An asset sale might require a longer preparation and negotiation of all the deal aspects (including asset allocated, employment termination and rehiring, lease assignment, contract transferability, creditor payouts, etc).
 However, once all these issues are addressed, moving to closing and completing the transaction is a formality.